bnbullock/Amazon_Vine_Analysis/README.md

 - Deliverables:

 1. Peform an ETL function using Amazon AWS, Google Colab Notebooks and pgAdmin.
-2. Calculate matrics to determine if a paid Vine review make a difference in the percentage of 5-star reviews.
+2. Calculate metrics to determine if a paid Vine review make a difference in the percentage of 5-star reviews.

 ------------------------------------------------------------------------------------------------------------